Madelyn, From the Philippines, Teaching at an International School in DubaiBy Krzl Light Nuñes

 What do you like most about teaching in Dubai?

 If one is privileged to teach in an international school or a government institution or university, teaching in the U.A.E., especially in Dubai, is worth one’s effort and time because of the remuneration and other benefits the teacher or the instructor gets.
-More than that are the very enriching and useful trainings that schools and universities offer to teachers or instructors for free.
+More than that are the very enriching and useful training sessions that schools and universities offer to teachers or instructors for free.

 Can you tell us about your current teaching job?

 I am currently teaching the upper primary and secondary levels at The City School International, a private school in Dubai.
 The school has branches in the Philippines, Malaysia, Bangladesh, Saudi Arabia, and Pakistan.
-It is geared toward preparing students for the British IGCSE examinations (International General Certificate of Secondary Education).
+It is geared toward preparing students for the British IGCSE (International General Certificate of Secondary Education) examinations.
 Curriculum consultants from the U.K are appointed on a regular basis to assist the teachers in revising the curriculum and syllabus.

 Where are the other English teachers you work with from?